We chat to past student, Zack Gibbons, about how passing the CEH and Premium Cyber Security Collection has helped to advance his career.

 What made you choose the learning people?

 I spoke to a couple of other providers and you guys offered better value for money which was a main factor.
-Also the people I was speaking to at the learning people were really helpful.
+Also the people I was speaking to at the Learning People were really helpful.
 It was a consultation and the approach was a lot better than with other providers.
 Some of the other companies I spoke to were calling me two or three times a day really trying to hard sell.
-It wasn't like this with the learning people, so the overall approach was better.
+It wasn't like this with the learning people, I felt like you cared about my career, so the overall approach was better.
 The support was great and although I didn't need to use StudentCare much, everything I called the StudentCare team for they helped me with.

 What's next for you?